 Impact on Vegetative Stages6

 Water stress after emergence can reduce vegetative growth in that plant height and leaf size are reduced, but root growth tends to increase as available resources are shifted from above ground growth to root growth.
 This response to moderate drought stress is common in many plants and enables the roots to grow deeper in search of additional moisture.
 If adequate moisture returns, vegetative growth will resume, but if severe drought conditions continue, flowering may occur earlier.
-Flipped leaves is the common soybean response to drought stress.
+Flipped leaves is the common soybean response to drought stress (Figure 1).
 Under severe drought the trifoliates will clinch together, resulting in a sandwiched center leaflet.
 Both symptoms result in less photosynthetic activity, reducing available energy to the plant.

 Mitigating the Impact of Early-Season Drought7

 Planting Depth.
 When dry conditions are expected, increasing planting depth to 1½ inches from ¾ inch will help ensure that all seeds have adequate moisture to germinate; this is particularly true with conventional tillage systems.
 Additionally, seeds placed at that depth may be protected from extreme temperatures as well.